zesterer/tao/book/src/welcome.md

 # Welcome to Tao

-Tao is a function, pure, statically-typed programming language.
+Tao is a functional, pure, statically-typed programming language.

 ## Installing